 We are delighted to announce the completion of the ESJF fencing project in Briceva, Moldova, our first ever in the country.
-While this site in historic Bessarabia contains many gravestones, it had lay abandoned and overgrown when first visited by ESJF inspectors.
-Fencing at the site was completed yesterday when it was visited by our chief engineer Hryhoriy Arshynov.
+While this site in historic Bessarabia is home to many matzevot, it had lain derelict and overgrown when first visited by ESJF inspectors.
+However, construction was completed at the site yesterday when it was visited by our Chief Engineer Hryhoriy Arshynov.